We can mine and log the other planets when we get to them.

 I think a tuition tax credit would do that nicely.

-But you you couldn't be more correct.
+But you couldn't be more correct.

-And I think I think that there's been a a bit of a um a tactical mistake, and God bless Milton Friedman.
+And I think that there's been a bit of a tactical mistake.

-He's done wonders for this country, but uh I gotta disagree with Uncle Uncle Milty here for a second in focusing so much on vouchers.
+But I've got to disagree with Uncle Milty here for a second in focusing so much on vouchers.

-I mean by by focusing on vouchers, we're scaring the suburban parents and we're giving ammunition to uh the big unions where you just simply say, Look, you know, you you go outside the system for education, homeschooling, what have you, you're gonna get a tax credit, or at the very least a tax deduction, regardless of income.
+By focusing on vouchers, we're scaring the suburban parents, and we're giving ammunition to the big unions where you just simply say, look, you know, you go outside the system for education, homeschooling, what have you.

-1-800-282-2882, I'm Jason Lewis, in for Rush Lumbo on the Excellence and Broadcasting Network.
+I'm Jason Lewis in for Rush Lumbo on the Excellence in Broadcasting Network.

-I am Jason Lewis trying to fill the big shoes of Maharushi.
+I am Jason Lewis trying to fill the big shoes of Maha Rushi.

 You are next on the big show.